 You'll use the Connect button in the Azure portal to start a Remote Desktop (RDP) session from a Windows desktop.
-First you connect to the virtual machine, then you log on.
+First you connect to the virtual machine, and then you sign on.

-If you are trying to connect to a Windows VM from a Mac, you need to install an RDP client for Mac like Microsoft Remote Desktop.
+To connect to a Windows VM from a Mac, you will need to install an RDP client for Mac such as Microsoft Remote Desktop.

 Connect to the virtual machine

-In the Windows Security window, type the credentials for an account on the virtual machine and then click OK.
+In the Windows Security window, select More choices and then Use a different account.
+Enter the credentials for an account on the virtual machine and then select OK.

-Domain controller - if the VM is a domain controller, type the user name and password of a domain administrator account for that domain.
+Domain controller: If the VM is a domain controller, enter the user name and password of a domain administrator account for that domain.